The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases:

 Diphtheria Diphtheria Diphtheria is a contagious, sometimes fatal infection of the upper respiratory tract caused by the gram-positive, rod-shaped bacteria (see figure How Bacteria Shape Up) Corynebacterium diphtheriae... read more usually causes inflammation of the throat and mucous membranes of the mouth.
 However, the bacteria that cause diphtheria produce a toxin that can damage the heart, kidneys, and nervous system.
 Diphtheria was once a leading cause of death in children.

 Tetanus Tetanus Tetanus results from a toxin produced by the anaerobic bacteria Clostridium tetani.
 The toxin makes muscles contract involuntarily and become rigid.
-Tetanus usually develops after a wound or... read more (lockjaw) causes severe muscle spasms, which result from a toxin produced by bacteria.
+Tetanus usually develops after a wound... read more (lockjaw) causes severe muscle spasms, which result from a toxin produced by bacteria.
 The bacteria usually enter the body through a wound.

-Pertussis Pertussis Pertussis is a highly contagious infection caused by the gram-negative bacteria Bordetella pertussis, which results in fits of coughing that usually end in a prolonged, high-pitched, deeply... read more (whooping cough) is a very contagious respiratory infection that is particularly dangerous to children younger than 2 years old and to people who have a weakened immune system.
+Pertussis Pertussis Pertussis is a highly contagious infection caused by the gram-negative bacteria Bordetella pertussis, which results in fits of coughing that usually end in a prolonged, high-pitched,... read more (whooping cough) is a very contagious respiratory infection that is particularly dangerous to children younger than 2 years old and to people who have a weakened immune system.

 For more information, see the Centers for Disease Control and Prevention's (CDC) Tdap (Tetanus, Diphtheria, Pertussis) vaccine information statement.